zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 Three features distinguish RTM from conventional scaling analysis:

 First, universality across domains.
-A Sierpiński gasket, a bronchial tree, and a hierarchical computer network may have nothing in common microscopically, yet RTM predicts---and simulations confirm---that they share α ≈ 2.3--2.5 because their recursive branching structures are topologically equivalent.
+A Sierpiński gasket, a bronchial tree, and a hierarchical computer network may have nothing in common microscopically, yet RTM predicts -and simulations confirm- that they share α ≈ 2.3-2.5 because their recursive branching structures are topologically equivalent.
 This cross-domain invariance is not assumed; it is derived from structural equivalence and verified numerically.

 Second, discrete bands rather than a continuum.
 Generic scaling arguments permit any positive α.
 RTM claims that stable physical systems cluster into discrete bands corresponding to distinct transport regimes.
-An α of 1.5, for instance, would require a system interpolating between ballistic and diffusive transport---possible transiently, but not as a stable architectural class.
+An α of 1.5, for instance, would require a system interpolating between ballistic and diffusive transport, possible transiently, but not as a stable architectural class.
 The band structure is a prediction that could be falsified by discovering stable systems with α values falling cleanly between the identified bands.

 Third, predictive power from geometry.
-Given a network\'s topology---its degree distribution, modularity, fractal dimension, hierarchical depth---RTM provides a methodology to predict α before measuring dynamics.
+Given a network\'s topology -its degree distribution, modularity, fractal dimension, hierarchical depth- RTM provides a methodology to predict α before measuring dynamics.
 This inverts the standard workflow where exponents are extracted post hoc from time series.
-Sections 4--6 demonstrate this predictive capacity across seven network types.
+Sections 4-6 demonstrate this predictive capacity across seven network types.

 In local three-dimensional systems, motivated mappings from quantum gravity and holography suggest plausible bounds for α in confined regimes (often cited around 3.5), but these are not complete first-principles derivations.
-In this paper we separate claims accordingly: Appendix J provides a minimal, model-independent derivation of the power-law relation **T ∝ L\^α** and general bounds on α; links to loop quantum gravity and AdS/CFT are retained as heuristic conjectures summarized in Appendices B--D.
+In this paper we separate claims accordingly: Appendix J provides a minimal, model-independent derivation of the power-law relation **T ∝ L\^α** and general bounds on α; links to loop quantum gravity and AdS/CFT are retained as heuristic conjectures summarized in Appendices B-D.

-Intuition suggests that processes in smaller systems can complete more rapidly---a pattern also seen in biology, where smaller organisms tend to have faster characteristic times---yet our claim is that this reflects a scaling principle whose exponent depends on the universality class (local vs. long-range dynamics, integer vs. fractal topology, transport mechanism) rather than on any single microscopic model.
+Intuition suggests that processes in smaller systems can complete more rapidly -a pattern also seen in biology, where smaller organisms tend to have faster characteristic times- yet our claim is that this reflects a scaling principle whose exponent depends on the universality class (local vs. long-range dynamics, integer vs. fractal topology, transport mechanism) rather than on any single microscopic model.

 Our approach focuses on: